 A partnership between TDOT and the Tennessee Department of Tourist Development, Discover Tennessee Trails feature unique cultural and natural resources that communities across Tennessee have to offer the traveling public.
 The program includes marketing and promotional items like brochures, a website and way-finding signage.
-There are 16 trails across the state.
+These 16 trails touch all 95 counties in the state.

 More information can be found at: Discover Tennessee Trails.

 In keeping with state statute, TDOT administers the Tennessee Scenic Highway Program and Tennessee Parkway Program.
 These state programs provide for the conservation of an area’s scenic qualities by limiting the encroachment of new outdoor advertising and junkyards.
-Scenic Highway routes have additional protection in the limiting on the height of new buildings.
+Scenic Highway routes have limitations of the height of new structures.